fluxninja/aperture/README.md

 ### 🏎️ Installation

-To install the Aperture system, please follow the [Installation](https://docs.fluxninja.com/get-started/installation) guide.
+To install the Aperture system, follow the [Installation](https://docs.fluxninja.com/get-started/installation) guide.

 ### 📖 Use Cases